 Well, take that advice ladies and gents.
 Hand in hand with saying, hi and liking pics is having communication follow-through.
 I’ve talked to so many people on sites that say that they started a conversation online, but lost the connection because they forgot to sign back on or they let life get in the way.
 Dating, like effective communication, is a skill.
 Practice makes perfect.

-I hope these tips set you Tristate New Yorkers on the road to finding black love.
+I hope these tips set you Tristate Connecticut Black Singles on the road to finding black love.